Fixed Effects Binary Choice Models with Three or More Periods: GMM estimation

 We now suppose point identification based on \eqref{eq:condit_mom} (namely, $B=\{\beta_0\}$) and discuss estimation of $\beta_0$.
 Let $R(X) = \E[\nabla_{\beta}m(Y,X;\beta_0) | X]$, $\Omega(X) = \V[m(Y,X;\beta_0)|X]$ (so that $\Omega(X) \in \R$) and define, provided that it exists,

 As shown by \cite{chamberlain_1987}, asymptotically optimal estimators of $\beta_0$ based on \eqref{eq:condit_mom} have an asymptotic variance equal to $V_0$.
-To construct such estimators, one could use a two-step GMM estimator where in the first step, one would use the unconditional moment $g(X) m(Y,X;\beta)$ for some $g(\cdot)$ and in the second step, one would estimate the optimal instruments $g^\star(X)\triangleq R(X)/\Omega(X)$.
-However, the estimators may not be consistent if $\E[g(X) m(Y,X;\beta)]=0$ or $\E[g^\star(X) m(Y,X;\beta)]=0$ for $\beta\neq \beta_0$ \citep[see][]{dominguez_lobato_2004}.
+The standard way to construct such estimators consists in two steps: first, one uses the unconditional moment $g(X) m(Y,X;\beta)$ for some $g(\cdot)$ and second, one estimates the optimal instruments $g^\star(X)\triangleq R(X)/\Omega(X)$.
+Such estimators, however, are not consistent if

+for $\beta\neq \beta_0$; see \cite{dominguez_lobato_2004}.
 Instead, we can use an efficient GMM estimator exploiting the continuum of moment conditions associated with \eqref{eq:condit_mom}.
 We refer in particular to Sections 4 in \cite{HSU201187} and Section 2.5 in \cite{lavergne2013} for the construction of such estimators.

-It is not obvious, however, that \eqref{eq:condit_mom} exhausts all the possible restrictions induced by the model, and therefore that $V_0$ is the semiparametric efficiency bound of $\beta_0$.
+These GMM estimators are optimal among those based on \eqref{eq:condit_mom}.
+However, it is not obvious that \eqref{eq:condit_mom} actually exhausts all the possible restrictions induced by the model, and therefore that $V_0$ is the semiparametric efficiency bound of $\beta_0$.
 Theorem \ref{thm:semiparam} below shows that this is the case for $T=\tau+1=3$ under the following conditions.

 \begin{hyp} \begin{enumerate} \item There exists $t \in \{1,...,T\}$ such that $\E[X_tX_t']$ is nonsingular. \item $\E \left[\Omega^{-1}(X) R(X)R(X)'\right]$ exists and is nonsingular. \item $|\Supp(\gamma|X)| \geq 10$ almost surely. \end{enumerate} \end{hyp}